jayrc7/asl-interpreter/README.md

 2 phases
 - define an ml model that can interpret sign language
-- send translations in real time to a web/mobile application
+- send video stream in real time to a server so that the model can then translate the video